Skip to main content

 The Molecular Levers of Red Blood Cell Production

 Testosterone’s ability to increase red blood cell mass is orchestrated through precise biochemical signals.
 The first and most recognized mechanism is its capacity to stimulate the kidneys to produce more erythropoietin, or EPO.
-EPO functions as a primary messenger, traveling from the kidneys to the with a clear directive to increase the rate of red blood cell maturation and release.
+EPO functions as a primary messenger, traveling from the kidneys to the bone marrow with a clear directive to increase the rate of red blood cell maturation and release.
 This is a direct and potent stimulus for erythropoiesis.

 The Hepcidin Gatekeeper